mcp-shark/mcp-shark/README.md

 make stop-server
 ```

-**Note:** When running the server separately, you'll need to manually create the config file at `mcp-server/temp/mcps.json` before starting.
+**Note:** When running the server separately (not recommended), you'll need to manually create the config file at `mcp-server/temp/mcps.json` before starting.
+The UI handles all configuration automatically when you use the recommended workflow.

 #### Development Mode

 **UI Development Mode (with hot reload):**

 ```bash
 cd ui
 npm run dev